sandboxie-plus/Sandboxie/SandboxiePlus/tests/ini-write/README.md

 Explicit Cancel and successful empty-section writes keep their existing behavior.
 Each case runs with tab navigation and tree navigation.
 Partial-write fixtures verify that the pending text survives a reported error and can be resubmitted.
-A separate case cancels after a partial failure, changes to a structured tab and verifies that the existing tab handler reloads the current configuration.
+Separate cases cancel after a partial failure, change to a structured tab and verify that each dialog's tab handler reloads the current configuration;
+the global dialog tracks this with `m_SettingsDirty` because its structured view is otherwise only reloaded after a successful raw save.
 Invalidating the structured view does not report success or reload over the active raw editor; it prevents stale fields after leaving it.